 Elections are coming up!
-Please submit nominations to email@example.com by September 7th.
+Please submit nominations to email@example.com by August 31st.
 Nomination rules and positions are described below.
-Nominees will be contacted with instructions on video submission and prompts.
-Videos must be submitted by midnight on September 8th, and voting will take place September 12 – 16th.
+Nominees will be contacted with instructions for the written submission.
+All information must be submitted by midnight on September 1st, and voting will take place September 3rd – 7th.

 - Any student enrolled in a Biomedical PhD program may run for office.
 The positions of Outreach Co-coordinator, Student Services and Advocacy Liaison, and Website and Social Media Chair are open to Biomedical Graduate Education MS students as well (please refer to the position descriptions).
 A candidate may run for both President and another position in the same election period.
 The eligible student must state whether they intend to run for President and other positions or President only, or other positions only.